MacGruber (film): Critical response

 Jon Peters of KillerFilm gave it 3 out of 5 stars saying "It's consistently funny and it didn't need gray tape to do it.
 It's funny in the old Airplane! humor, mixed with a little Mel Brooks, type of way ...
 But none of this would work, if it wasn't for Will Forte's brilliant blend of witless charm and dumb ass heroics."

 The film has since been deemed a cult classic.
 "MacGruber is destined to become quoted in college dorms and midnight showings for years to come," wrote Elliott Smith of the Seattle Post-Intelligencer shortly after its release.
 In reference to its relation to other SNL films, Scott Tobias wrote that MacGruber and the film Hot Rod "may be just as poorly received, but their rhythms are unpredictable and exciting, shocked to life by moments of anti-comedy and wacky deconstruction.
 Hardcore comedy devotees pick up on them like a dog whistle."
 Matt Singer, in a retrospective review for The Dissolve, deemed it a "cult favorite in the making," remarking, "MacGruber stands out by defying every rational commercial impulse. ...
 Whatever your personal opinion of it, it's hard to dispute that Taccone's direction, Forte's performance, a wildly unpredictable script, and a general go-for-broke attitude all make MacGruber unique."
 Filmmaker Christopher Nolan is a big fan of MacGruber, and has said "there are a couple of moments in that film that had [me] howling uncontrollably."
-Forte has says he regrets a gay panic joke in the film.
+Forte has said he regrets a gay panic joke in the film.